The descriptor string in ASCII format. It may include a "*" to denote an arbitrary index (aka ranged descriptors).

 For inputs using arbitrary scripts (not standard addresses),

-use a descriptor in the format sh(MINISCRIPT)
+use a descriptor in the format sh(MINISCRIPT).

 Computes the Weight Unit contributions of this Output as if it were the input in a tx.

-is in fact a Segwit SH_WPKH
+that any addr(SH_TYPE_ADDRESS) is in fact a Segwit SH_WPKH

 (Script Hash-Witness Public Key Hash).